Hekikai Furui Station: Station layout

-Adjacent stations

 Station history

 Hekikai Furui Station was opened on July 1, 1926 as a station on the privately Hekikai Electric Railway.
 Hekikai Electric Railway merged with the Meitetsu Group on May 1, 1944.
 The station was closed in 1944, but was reopened on October 1, 1952.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 1,189 passengers daily (boarding passengers only).